 Are any tests needed?

 Usually no tests are needed.
 The rash is very typical and is easily recognised as hives by doctors.
 In many cases you will know what caused the rash from the events leading up to it.
 (For example if you have just been put on a new medicine, or if your skin came into contact with a nettle, or if you were stung by a bee.)
 In some cases it may be helpful to have some allergy tests such as skin prick tests to help determine the specific cause.
 Sometimes blood tests for allergies can be helpful.
 Occasionally, if urticarial vasculitis is suspected, a sample of the skin may be taken (a skin biopsy) for further analysis.

 - Often no treatment is necessary, as the rash commonly goes within 24-48 hours.

 - A cool bath or shower may ease the itch.

-If you have a severe episode of urticaria then you may be referred to a specialist.
+If you have a severe episode of hives then you may be referred to a specialist.
 Skin specialists (called dermatologists) or allergy specialists (called immunologists) may be able to help.
 In particular, if angio-oedema or anaphylaxis occurred at the same time, you would be referred or admitted to hospital.
-This is to confirm the diagnosis, and where possible, to identify a cause.
+This is to reverse the reaction quickly.
+It is also to confirm the diagnosis and, where possible, to identify a cause.
 For example, if a nut allergy is suspected to have caused a severe episode then this can confirmed by tests.
-You may then be given advice on how to avoid the cause, and on what to do if it should occur again.
+You may then be given advice on how to avoid the cause and on what to do if it should occur again.

 Dr Tim Kenny